Instructional Design Documents

 Minicourse Syllabus – AI Opportunities in Logistics

-AI Opportunities in Logistics
+Opportunities for AI in Logistics

 Course Learning Outcomes (CLOs)